 Out Of Everything…

-In my travels, I’ve realized that of all the things I need to be, being true to myself is the absolute most important.
+In my travels, I’ve realized that of all the things I need to be, being true to myself is the absolute most essential.
 I won’t ever be genuinely content, nor happy if I don’t allow myself to live the truth of what makes me who I am.
 I must experience the pain that flows from appreciating the beauty of life, rather than run from it in so many myriads of directions.

-That’s why I endeavor now to become what I once was, and will be.
+That’s why I endeavor now to become what I once was and will be.
 I wish now to live my life as close to how I was born.
 I am gradually becoming an augmented human that happens to look like a wunk.
 Without the technologies of 2467, I am a bit limited in how much I can achieve.
 However, I have always thought, limitations are the birth of artistic expression.